deekayen/aidstoscoutmastership/manuscript/health_and_physical_development.md

 I know a very smart regiment in which the recruits received very little barrack-square drill; when once they had been shown how to hold themselves they were told that as soon as they could do it habitually they would be allowed to go out and take their pleasures and their duties as ordinary soldiers.
 It was "*up to them*" to smarten themselves up instead of having deportment drilled into them week after week for months.
 They drilled themselves and each other, and passed out of the recruit stage in less than half the ordinary time.

-Education as opposed to instruction once more I The result was obtained by putting the ambition and responsibility on to the men themselves.
+Education as opposed to instruction once more!
+The result was obtained by putting the ambition and responsibility on to the men themselves.
 And that is exactly the way by which, I believe, that you can best produce the physical development among boys.

 But, after all, natural games, plenty of fresh air, wholesome food, and adequate rest do far more to produce well-developed healthy boys than any amount of physical or military drill.